Plumsail/forms-docs/Public/how-to/data-table-to-sp.rst

 .. title:: Сreate SharePoint items from Data Table rows with Power Automate

 .. meta::
-   :description: Use Power Automate to create items in SharePoint from public web form's Data Table
+   :description: Use Microsoft Power Automate to create items in SharePoint from public web form's Data Table rows - each row becomes its own item

 How to create SharePoint list items from Data Table rows with Power Automate
 =======================================================================================